Nimdy/SELKS-Install-from-source/readme.rst

 =============
-This is a SOP to install SELKS from source and not from ISO, if you wish to use ISO:
+This is a how-to about installing SELKS from source and not from ISO, if you wish to use ISO:

 You can download ready to use images from the `SELKS download page <https://www.stamus-networks.com/open-source/#selks>`_.